 Medical Editor: John P. Cunha, DO, FACOEP

 Betimol (timolol) Ophthalmic Solution is a beta-blocker used to treat open-angle glaucoma and other causes of high pressure inside the eye.
-Common side effects include blurred vision, double vision, drooping eyelid, burning or stinging in your eye, headache, weakness, drowsiness, numbness, tingling, or cold feeling in your hands or feet, ringing in your ears, dry mouth, nausea, diarrhea, loss of appetite, upset stomach, skin rash or worsening psoriasis, insomnia, cough, or stuffy nose
+Common side effects of Betimol include blurred vision, double vision, drooping eyelids, swollen eyelids, burning or stinging in your eyes, dry eyes, itchy eyes, feeling like something is in your eye, eye redness, eye discomfort, headache, weakness, drowsiness, numbness, tingling, or cold feeling in your hands or feet, ringing in your ears, dry mouth, nausea, diarrhea, loss of appetite, upset stomach, skin rash or worsening psoriasis, sleep problems (insomnia), cough, or stuffy nose.

 The usual starting dose is one drop of 0.25 percent Betimol in the affected eye(s) twice a day.
 Betimol may interact with clonidine, quinidine, reserpine, digitalis, acetazolamide, dichlorphenamide, methazolamide, oral timolol, other beta-blockers, calcium channel blockers, or antidepressants.
 Tell your doctor all medications and supplements you use.
 During pregnancy, only use Betimol if prescribed.
 Betimol passes into breast milk and could harm a nursing baby.
 Consult your doctor before breastfeeding.